PeterG-12/esp32-raycast-spi/README.md

 # Optimized minimalist raycast engine for ESP32

-Written originally in C I ported and optimized my raycast engine for the constrained resources of the ESP32.
+Written originally in C, I ported and optimized my raycast engine for the constrained resources of the ESP32.

 ## Technical details